-When I set on a journey to Galapagos I was all about seeing those massive schools of hammerheads, but then I discovered all-new world down under and came back with so much more.
+When I set on a journey to Galapagos I was all about seeing those massive schools of hammerheads, but then I discovered an all-new world down under and came back with so much more.

-One of the most unique encounters was with marine iguanas while feeding in the shallow waters at Cabo Douglas (Douglas Cape) next to Fernandina island.
+One of the most unique encounters was with marine iguanas while feeding in the shallow waters at Cabo Douglas (Douglas Cape) next to Fernandina Island.
 Here they dive to a depth of 3–7m where the food is (algae), and they stay down for 5–10 minutes while feeding.

 Adults can easily go down to 30m of depth and stay up to 1 hour if required.

 Compared to our thrill of spending time with them, early visitors to the Galápagos Islands considered the marine iguanas ugly and disgusting :-)

 For more reefs and marine life photos, take a look at my Reefs and Marine Life gallery.

 Marine iguanas are the only truly marine lizards in the world.
 Juveniles and smaller individuals, in general, do not travel too far from the shore to feed.
 Adults can go further away and deeper.

 They typically range from 12 to 56 cm in body length and have a tail from 17 to 84 cm long and this can vary by specific island.
 The adults are black for most of the year, however, the males change color during the mating season with different subspecies adopting different colorations.
 The juveniles are generally black, with a lighter dorsal stripe than the adults.